BREAKING NEWS: ATF Changes Definition on Frames & Receivers AGAIN!!!

 Frequently Asked Questions

-What is the ATF's latest definition change regarding frames and receivers?
+What is the ATF's new definition regarding firearm frames and receivers?

-The ATF's Final Rule 2021-05F now classifies partially complete pistol frames, like those from Polymer80 and Lone Wolf, as firearms if they are 'readily convertible' to a functional state.
-This impacts the regulation of 'ghost guns' and 80% builds.
+The ATF's Final Rule 2021-05F and subsequent 'Open Letter' redefine frames and receivers to include partially complete pistol frames (like those from Polymer80 and Lone Wolf) if they are 'readily convertible' into a functional firearm.
+This means many 80% builds are now classified as firearms.

 The ATF defines 'readily' as a process that is 'fairly or reasonably efficient, quick, and easy.'
-Factors considered include the time, ease, expertise, equipment, parts availability, expense, scope, and feasibility of converting a partially complete frame.
+They consider factors such as time, ease, required expertise, necessary equipment, parts availability, expense, scope, and feasibility when determining if a partially complete frame can be readily converted.

-Why is the ATF changing its definition of frames and receivers?
+Why is the ATF changing the definition of frames and receivers?

-ATF Director Steven Dettelbach states the changes are a 'crucial public safety rule' to regulate privately made firearms ('ghost guns').
-The goal is to ensure these firearms have serial numbers for traceability in crimes and are sold by licensed dealers with background checks.
+ATF Director Steven Dettelbach states the changes are a 'crucial public safety rule' to regulate privately made firearms, or 'ghost guns.'
+The goal is to ensure these firearms have serial numbers for traceability and that sellers are licensed dealers who conduct background checks.

 Related News